ferozsalam/terraform-s3-clamav/README.md

 [Upside Travel](https://github.com/upsidetravel/bucket-antivirus-function), although
 their current build does not work, so I have used the forked version by [Petri Laakso](https://github.com/petrilaakso/bucket-antivirus-function).
-The library build was created in April 2019.
+The lambda function build was created in April 2019.
 This is simply a wrapper to ease the provisioning of this service, removing the need to manually click on buttons in the AWS console.